Best prices Special offers for members of the PWE book club The cheapest delivery

 ORCID: 0000-0001-5673-7093

-Associate Professor at the University of Economics in Poznań, where he leads laboratory works at the ConsumerLab.
+Associate Professor at the Poznań University of Economics and Business, where he leads laboratory works at the ConsumerLab.
 His area of expertise encompasses sustainable purchasing behaviours and the analysis of the influence of new media on consumer attitudes.
 In his academic work, he focuses on conducting research that helps to understand how changing media affect the preferences and decisions of contemporary consumers.
+He is the author of scientific articles published, among others, in: "Technology in Society", "Journal of Consumer Behaviour", "Food Quality and Preference", "Trends in Food Science & Technology", "British Journal of Educational Technology".

 DOI: 10.33226/1231-7853.2023.10.4